-The Clinical Immunology Research Center participates in cutting edge studies of the newest treatments for autoimmune, rheumatic and allergic diseases.
+The Clinical Immunology Research Center participates in cutting edge clinical trials of the newest treatments for autoimmune, rheumatic and allergic diseases.
 In addition to conventional drug studies aimed to improve the efficacy and safety of current therapies, our clinical research center also carries out experimental protocols of particular interest for patients not responding to conventional therapy.
-The Division currently has over 13 active clinical trials in progress plus several active clinical research projects.
+The Division currently has numerous active clinical trials in progress plus several active clinical research projects.

 Research studies are conducted by Division physicians and a nurse study coordinator.
 All research is monitored by the FDA and by the institution's human subject review board or the Western IRB.
 We currently have several clinical research teams with active studies.